Binnenhof: Dutch Republic

-After Philip II was deposed as Count of Holland and the Dutch Republic was proclaimed in 1581, the Ridderzaal was initially a public space, often used by traders, stallholders and book sellers.
+After Philip II was deposed as Count of Holland and the Dutch Republic was proclaimed in 1581, the Ridderzaal was initially a public space, often used by traders, stallholders, and book sellers.
 In 1584, stadtholder Maurice moved into the stadtholder's quarter, and in the same year, the Ridderzaal became the meeting place of the newly formed States General of the Dutch Republic.
 The expansions of the Binnenhof by Maurice were the beginning of a gradually advancing reconstruction of the castle that ended after the construction of the southern wing under stadtholder William V, in the late 18th century.

 The Netherlands

 The House of Representatives sat in the Oude Zaal ('Old Hall') until 1992, when it had become too small for its 150 members, and a modern expansion was built on the south of the building, housing its new seat.

 Following the proclamation of the Batavian Republic, the National Assembly met for the first time in March 1796 in the former ballroom of William V. The hall would later be used for the House of Representatives until 1992.
-Between 1806 and 1810, under French rule, the administrative centre of the Netherlands was moved to Amsterdam, and the Binnenhof became useless and it was considered for demolition.
+Between 1806 and 1810, under French rule, the administrative centre of the Netherlands was moved to Amsterdam, and the Binnenhof became disused and was considered for demolition.
 When the Netherlands gained independence from France, however, the government moved back to the Binnenhof.
 The existence of the building was in danger a second time in 1848, when a new constitution instituted a system of parliamentary democracy and the States General wished to symbolically demolish the old government buildings and build a new complex.
 The local residents, however, cared more for the historic value of the building, and successfully protested against demolition.

 Renovation

-From fall 2021 (after Prinsjesdag), the Binnenhof has been undergoing a full renovation.
+The Binnenhof has been undergoing a full-scale renovation since autumn 2021.

 Layout

-Originally built as a ballroom, the Gothic Ridderzaal (a great hall, literally 'Knight's Hall') today forms the centre of the Binnenhof.
+Originally built as a ballroom, the Gothic Ridderzaal (a great hall; literally "Knight's Hall") today forms the centre of the Binnenhof.
 Every third Tuesday of September, on Prinsjesdag, this is where the King holds his annual Speech from the Throne.
 Other buildings shape a rectangle around the Ridderzaal, creating a large courtyard in front of the building, and a smaller square behind it.
 A gilt Neo-Gothic fountain adorns the courtyard and a statue of King William II, one of few Dutch equestrian statues, guards its gate, the Stadtholder's Gate, which dates from 1620.

 Looking out over the Hofvijver, the Senate sits in a chamber in the western corner of the Binnenhof, while the House of Representatives originally sat in the southern corner, at the other side of the Stadtholder's Gate.
 Today, the lower house meets in a chamber in the large modern eastern part of the complex.
-The Prime Minister's office has since 1982 been located in the small tower in the northern corner, simply called the Torentje ('Little Tower').
+The Prime Minister's office has since 1982 been located in the small tower in the northern corner, simply called the Torentje ("Little Tower").
 Located in the north-western wing, the Trêveszaal is a meeting room originally built for negotiations during the Eighty Years' War; today, it is the meeting room of the cabinet.